srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     chmod 700 certGen.sh
     ```

-    These helper scripts are being downloaded from the `Azure/azure-iot-sdk-c` open source project hosted on Github.
+    The helper script and supporting files are being downloaded from the `Azure/azure-iot-sdk-c` open source project hosted on Github.
 This is an open source project that's a part of the Azure IoT SDK.
 The `certGen.sh` helper script will help demonstrate the purpose of CA Certificates without diving into the specifics of OpenSSL configuration that's outside the scope of this lab.

     For additional instructions on using this helper script, and for instructions on how to use PowerShell instead of Bash, please see this link: [https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md)

-    > [!WARNING] Certificates created by this helper script **MUST NOT** be used for Production.
+    > **WARNING**: Certificates created by this helper script **MUST NOT** be used for Production.
 They contain hard-coded passwords ("*1234*"), expire after 30 days, and most importantly are provided for demonstration purposes to help you quickly understand CA Certificates.
 When building products against CA Certificates, you'll need to use your own security best practices for certificate creation and lifetime management.

-1. Review the contents of the script you downloaded using whatever tool you'd prefer (`more`, `code`, `vi`, etc.) to validate the code you downloaded.
+1. Review the contents of the script file that you downloaded.

+    You can use the editor that's built-in to the Cloud Shell to review the script file.

+    * In the Cloud Shell, to open the editor, click **`{}`**.
+    * In the FILES list, click **certificates**, and then click **certGen.sh**

+    > **Note**: If you are experienced with other text file viewing tools in the Bash environment, such as the `more` or `vi` commands, you could also use those tools.

-1. The first X.509 certificates needed are CA and intermediate certificates.
-These can be generated using the `certGen.sh` helper script by passing the `create_root_and_intermediate` option.
+    The first X.509 certificates needed are the root CA and intermediate certificates.

-    Run the following command within the `~/certificates` directory of the **Azure Cloud Shell** to generate the CA and intermediate certificates:
+1. To generate the root and intermediate certificates, enter the following command:

     ```sh
     ./certGen.sh create_root_and_intermediate
     ```

+    Notice that you ran the script with the `create_root_and_intermediate` option.
+This command assumes that you are running the script from within the `~/certificates` directory.

-1. The previous command generated a Root CA Certificate named `azure-iot-test-only.root.ca.cert.pem` is located within the `./certs` directory.
+    This command generated a Root CA Certificate named `azure-iot-test-only.root.ca.cert.pem` and placed it within a `./certs` directory (under the certificates directory that you created).

-    Run the following command within the **Azure Cloud Shell** to download this certificate to your local machine so it can be uploaded to DPS.
+1. To download the root certificate to your local machine (so it can be uploaded to DPS), enter the following command

     ```sh
     download ~/certificates/certs/azure-iot-test-only.root.ca.cert.pem
     ```

+    You will be prompted to save the file to your local machine.
+Make a note of where the file is being saved, you will need it in the next task.

-#### Task 2: Configurate your DPS to trust the root certificate
+#### Task 2: Configure DPS to trust the root certificate

 1. Navigate to your **Device Provisioning Service** (DPS) named `AZ-220-DPS-_{YOUR-ID}_` within the Azure portal.